topper-123/Articles/New-interesting-data-types-in-Python3.rst

 Note that the example shows that the ``read_only`` object cannot be directly changed.

 So, if you want to deliver data dicts to different functions or threads and want to ensure that a function is not changing data that is also used by another function, you can just deliver a ``MappingProxyType`` object to all functions, rather than the original ``dict``, and the data dict now cannot be changed unintentionally.

-An example illustrates this usage of ``MappingProxyType``:
+An example can illustrate this issue and how usage of ``MappingProxyType`` can help:

 .. code-block :: python